SanjayrajN-in/My_Portfolio/VERCEL_DEPLOYMENT_GUIDE.md

 2. Ensure your MongoDB Atlas cluster is running and accessible
 3. Verify that your IP whitelist in MongoDB Atlas includes `0.0.0.0/0` to allow connections from Vercel
 4. Check the logs in Vercel for any connection errors
+5. Visit `/api/test/db-connection` to test your database connection
+6. Make sure your MongoDB Atlas account is active and not suspended

 ### API Endpoint Issues